williamouyang/okta.github.io/_source/_code/javascript/okta_auth_sdk.md

   responseType: 'code'
 });

-// authClient.token.parseFromUri isn't necessary, because it's parsed from the query param by your server
+// authClient.token.parseFromUrl isn't necessary, because it's parsed from the query param by your server
 ~~~

 ### Exchange a sessionToken for a token